Alloyed/patch.lua/README.md

 # patch.lua

 Patch.lua is a DSL for expressing complex changes to Lua tables as discrete patches.
-Every time a patch is applied, an inverse undo patch is created, which means patch.lua can be used to easily add multi-level undo to a project.
+Every time a patch is applied, an inverse undo patch is created, which means patch.lua can be used to easily add multi-level undo to an application.

 ## Installing